Terms of Engagement

 Our services are limited exclusively to those you have engaged us to perform.
 Unless otherwise specified in the engagement letter, our services cannot be relied upon to disclose irregularities and errors, including fraud and other illegal acts, in your affairs.
 Neither an audit nor a review will be conducted and, accordingly, no assurance will be expressed.

-Where our engagement is recurring, we may amend our engagement letter and these terms where we consider it is necessary or appropriate to do so.
-If you do not accept such amendments, you must notify us promptly in which case you may terminate our engagement in accordance with section 24 below and those amendments will not apply prior to such termination.
+Where our engagement is recurring, we may amend this engagement letter and terms where we consider it is necessary or appropriate to do so.
+If you do not accept such amendments, you must notify us promptly in which case you may terminate our engagement in accordance with section 21 below and those amendments will not apply prior to such termination.

 We are required to comply with all applicable by-laws, rules, regulations, professional and ethical standards and guidelines of Chartered Accountants Australia and New Zealand and the New Zealand Institute of Chartered Accountants (NZICA).